 Travel Impacts

-View travel impact updates and suggested detours on the city’s Cone Zones map.
+View travel impacts and suggested detours on the city’s Cone Zones map.
 Scheduling is weather-dependent and may change.Travelers can expect:

-Throughout the project, 63rd Street/Andrus Road/62nd Street between Jay and Valmontroads will be closed to driving, biking and walking.
+The second and final phase is ongoing and requires a full closure on 63rd Street/Andrus Road/61st Street between Jay and Valmont roads to all modes of travel, including driving, biking and walking.
 The multi-use path will also be closed.
 Only local and business access will be maintained.

 Community members can continue to access nearby neighborhoods and businesses throughout construction, though they may experience detours.
 We will work directly with affected community members in advance.